 What are the Different Types of Cooperative Societies?

-A cooperative society is a group in which the people volunteer to work together to further a common economic interest.
+A cooperative society is a group in which the people volunteer to work together in furtherance of common economic interest.
 Cooperative Societies work on the principles of self-help and Mutual benefit.
-It works to provide assistance to the members involved in it, and everyone earns a bit of profit from it.
+It works to provide assistance to the members involved in it, and everyone earns a bit of profit from the same.
 It is the perfect example of how collective efforts bear fruits.
 The members of a cooperative society pool their resources.
 Then plan out ways to make the best of these resources and try to attain the common objective.
 In India, if a cooperative society wants to cater to people only in a specific state, it must abide by the rules set forth by that particular state’s cooperative society act.
 But if a cooperative society wants to serve the people of more than one state, then it needs to comply with the rules set in the Multi-state Cooperative Societies Act of 2002.
 In this blog, we shall discuss about the types of Cooperative societies in India.

 Types of Cooperative Societies